Charm physics: Basics of charm physics

 {\bf Semileptonic decays:} semileptonic decays have both leptons and hadrons in the final state, an example is the tree-level decay $D^+ \to \bar{K}^0 e^+ {\nu}_e$ shown in Fig.~\ref{sec3.3:fig2}.
 In this case, the hadronic structure is more complicated as the non-perturbative QCD effects not only are responsible for the binding of the hadrons in the initial and final states, but also for the strong interaction between the two.
 The hadronic part of the decay amplitude of $D^+ \to \bar{K}^0 e^+ \nu_e$ is now described by a matrix element between the $D^+$ and $\bar{K}^0$ states, triggered by a current that couples the charm to the strange quark:

 This matrix element can be generally parametrised in terms of two functions, the {\bf form factors} $f_+^{D \to K}(q^2)$ and $f_0^{D \to K}(q^2)$, that contain all the non-perturbative dynamics.
 These are functions of $q^2$, the invariant mass squared of the leptonic pair, where $q^\mu$ is the four-momentum transferred between the initial and final state hadrons.
 Form factors can be determined using lattice QCD calculations or LCSRs - see e.g.\ the textbook~\cite{Khodjamirian:2020btr}.
 Current values for the $D \to \pi$ and $D \to K$ form factors at the fixed point $q^2 = 0$~\footnote{Note that at this point one finds that $f_+ = f_0$, as reported by the FLAG collaboration~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs} as well as obtained by LCSRs studies~\cite{Khodjamirian:2009ys}.} are summarised in Table~\ref{sec3.3:tab2}.
-As for the baryon form factors, results within LCSRs for e.g.\ the transition $\{\Lambda_c, \Sigma_c \}\to p$ the can be found in~\cite{Khodjamirian:2011jp}, where the latter were obtained using the non-perturbative inputs from~\cite{Braun:2001tj, Lenz:2003tq, Braun:2006hz,Lenz:2009ar}.
-There exist again semileptonic decays that can only proceed via loop-contributions in the SM, an example is the decay $D^0 \to \pi^0 \mu^+ \mu^-$, see Section~\ref{subsec:leptonic}.\\
+As for the baryon form factors, results within LCSRs for e.g.\ the transition $\{\Lambda_c, \Sigma_c \}\to p$ the can be found in~\cite{Khodjamirian:2011jp}, where the latter were obtained using the non-perturbative inputs from~\cite{Braun:2001tj, Lenz:2003tq, Braun:2006hz, Lenz:2009ar}.
+Lattice QCD determinations for baryon form factors including $\Lambda_c \to \{ \Lambda, n, p\} $ have been obtained in~\cite{Meinel:2016dqj, Meinel:2017ggx, Zhang:2021oja, Meinel:2021mdj, Farrell:2025gis}.
+There exist again semileptonic decays that can only proceed via loop-contributions in the SM, an example is the decay $D^0 \to \pi^0 \mu^+ \mu^-$. \\

 \end{minipage}\\ \\